Identification of Average Marginal Effects in Fixed Effects Dynamic Discrete Choice Models: Monte Carlo experiments

-Table 1 summarizes the six DGPs, the labels we use to represent them, and the corresponding value of $AME^{(1)}$ in the population.
-Keeping parameter $\beta$ constant, the $AME$ can vary substantially when we change the distribution of the unobserved heterogeneity.
-For instance, when $\beta=1$, $AME$ is equal to $0.23$ in the DGP without unobserved heterogeneity, $0.20$ for the finite mixture, and $0.11$ for mixture of normal distributions.
+Table \ref{table_1} summarizes the six DGPs, the labels we use to represent them, and the corresponding value of $AME$ in the population.
+When we change the distribution of the unobserved heterogeneity, keeping the value of parameter $\beta$ constant, the value of $AME$ can vary substantially.
+For instance, when $\beta=1$, $AME$ equals $0.23$ in the DGP without unobserved heterogeneity, $0.20$ for the finite mixture, and $0.11$ for a mixture of normal distributions.